-By making sure that your teeth and gums are healthy, it helps keep all of your body in excellent condition throughout your pregnancy.
+Making sure that your teeth and gums are healthy, helps keep all of your body in excellent condition throughout your pregnancy.
 That’s because untreated gum disease can ultimately lead to diabetes, heart disease, and a host of other health ailments.

 So if you’re expecting a baby and you’d like some tips on how to properly care for your teeth and gums from now until your delivery, here are five tips:

 Having healthy teeth is about making sure that you take care of your body from the inside out.
 And so, when it comes to providing your mouth with the nutrients that it needs to keep your teeth and your gum tissue strong, you should consume a daily supply of dairy.
 It’s also a good idea to eat foods that are high in Vitamins C and D as well.
 Some of them include citrus fruit, salmon, mushrooms, strawberries, and fruit juices.